clustr33/RepData_PeerAssessment1/PA1_template.md

 ##    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
 ##      41    9819   10770   10770   12810   21190
 ```
-The mean value has seen an increase compared to the original data with NA's omitted.
-Also, from the histogram it can be seen that the 0-bin decrased a lot.
-It is because in the original data, the NA's were treated as zeroes, while in the imputed data the NA's were approximated with the mean value of that interval.
-The mean values were affected with NA's being treated as zero, while the median was not.
+The mean value has seen an increase compared to the original data, it is now the same as the median.
+The distribution now has zero skewness, which can also be seen from the histogram.

 ## Are there differences in activity patterns between weekdays and weekends?
-Construct a new column (*part.of.the.week*) based on lookup-table.
-The date format can be transformed to literal weekday with the *weekdays* function.
+Construct a new column (*$part.of.the.week*) based on lookup-table.
+The date variable can be transformed to literal weekday with the *weekdays* function.
 The literal weekday will be used as an index pointer to the lookup-table.

 ```r
 part.of.the.week.lookup <- cbind(